Tracking Change, Household by Household, in East Africa

 Lifewater is a California-based non-profit working to address the world’s water and sanitation crisis that leads to the death of over 1,600 children under age five each day.
 Since 1977, Lifewater has been working around the world to help vulnerable children and families lead healthier, longer lives through easier access to safe drinking water, improved sanitation, and effective hygiene behaviors.
 Last year alone Lifewater reached over 50,000 people in Africa and Asia with WASH.

 AKVO’s Flow is a mobile software, which also functions offline, and allows those working with disadvantaged populations to track, report, and collaborate on infrastructure and services with current, accurate data.
-Lifewater is putting these tools in the hands of community WASH promoters who spend years working with households in their region to adapt healthy behaviors.
+Lifewater is putting these tools in the hands of community WASH promoters who spend years working with households in their region to adopt healthy behaviors.
 WASH promoters can record and report on several indictors with their smart phones, including whether a family has adequate WASH access, whether they are demonstrating healthy WASH behaviors, and whether their health is stable.

 With AKVO, Lifewater’s staff will be able to see whether their efforts are leading to long-term, sustainable changes in infrastructure and behavior.
 Photos and GPS coordinates also serve to authenticate data and offer more transparency in remote areas.
 “By putting these tools in the hands of our staff in the field, we are able to remove a lot of the human error that can occur between paper surveys and digital reporting,” says Dr. Pamela Crane-Hoover, Lifewater’s VP of Global Programs.